comp110-lytle/comp110/site/resources/tutoring-practice/week11.md

 ##### Function Writing
 1. Write a recursive function in Python that calculates the sum of the first `n` negative integers.

-2. Convert the following simple while loop to recursive function:
+2. Convert the following simple while loop to a recursive function:
 ~~~
 def print_numbers_while(n):
     i = 1